How to Boost WiFi Signal Strength

 1. Place it in a Central Location

-The ideal location for a WiFi router to broadcast its signal almost evenly around the entire house is to place it in a central location, not in a closet.
+The ideal location for a WiFi router to broadcast its signal almost evenly around the entire house is to place it in a central location, not a closet.
 The best spot is where you can see the router anywhere you sit in the house while using the Internet.
-When centrally located, the signal will bounce off the walls and fill the space with a good Internet signal.
+When centrally located, the signal will bounce off the walls, filling the space with a good Internet signal.
 The dead zones will be the farther nooks of your house where obstacles and other walls absorb the WiFi signal.

 2. Review your Broadband Plan

-The faster data transfer your broadband plan allows, the better WiFi internet connection you will eventually have.
+The faster data transfer your broadband plan allows, the better your WiFi internet connection will eventually be.
 If the current output doesn’t meet your needs, you might want a better plan with a faster data connection.
-Today, there are ultra-fast broadband plans for consumers with a high level of usage or unique needs.
-Be sure to check what high-end connection options your ISP has in store for you, before replacing or upgrading your router hardware.
+Today, there are ultra-fast broadband plans for consumers with high usage or unique needs.
+Be sure to check what high-end connection options your ISP has in store for you before replacing or upgrading your router hardware.

 3. Remove Metal Objects